 Henry is a 9th degree black belt (Hanshi) certified by the IUKF.
 In addition to Uechi-Ryu Karate, Mr. Thom is also trained in Hung Gar and North Shaolin Kung Fu.
 Henry received his original black belt in 1967 from Master George Mattson, the pioneer of Uechi-Ryu Karate in the USA.

-The Honolulu Uechi-Ryu Karate Do Club coordinator is Albert J. Cloutier.
+The Honolulu Uechi-Ryu Karate Do Club founder and coordinator is Albert J. Cloutier.
 Albert has been a student of Okinawan Karate since 1974.
 He is a certified Black Belt under the International Uechi-Ryu Karate Federation.

 Albert considers himself very fortunate to have been accepted as a student of Hanshi Henry Thom sensei, Chairman of the IUKF Advisory Board .